 Mayd receives 13 million euros

 The medication delivery service has only been around since this year.
-The start-up now wants to expand to more cities.
+The start-up now wants to expand into more cities.

-The startup's name is an acronym for "Meds at your doorstep."
-Users can order medicines through an app and the delivery service will bring them within 30 minutes.
-"Almost everything is delivered instantly these days.
-Just not something you need urgently when you're sick and don't want to go out - so we thought this is where a delivery service makes sense," Pieczonka explained in the Techcrunch interview.
+The name of the start-up is an abbreviation for "Meds at your doorstep".
+Users can order medication via an app and the delivery service brings it within 30 minutes.
+"Almost everything is delivered immediately these days.
+Just not something you need urgently when you're ill and don't want to go out - so we thought a delivery service would make sense here," explains Pieczonka in the Techcrunch interview.

-For now, the delivery service is only available in Berlin, where the newly founded startup is based.
-Pieczonka and Heintzenberg plan to expand to other German cities before the end of the year.
+At the moment, the delivery service is only available in Berlin, where the newly founded start-up is based.
+Pieczonka and Heintzenberg want to expand to other German cities this year.
 When Germany introduces digital prescriptions next year, it should also be possible to order prescription drugs.

 Newsletter